-The BOLD Women’s Leadership Network is an innovative leadership initiative across six institutions of higher education led by women presidents who have demonstrated their commitment to collaboration, innovation, diversity, and inclusion: Ithaca College; University of Connecticut; Colby Sawyer College; College of St. Rose; Middlebury College; and Rutgers University–Newark, which serves as the anchor institution for this initiative.
+The BOLD Women’s Leadership Network is an innovative leadership initiative across six institutions of higher education led by women presidents who have demonstrated their commitment to collaboration, innovation, diversity, and inclusion: Ithaca College; University of Connecticut; Colby-Sawyer College; College of Saint Rose; Middlebury College; and Rutgers University–Newark, which serves as the anchor institution for this initiative.

 The BOLD network is committed to supporting young women from all backgrounds and especially those who have been significantly underrepresented in higher education in terms of socioeconomic class, race, ethnicity, religion, sexual orientation, gender identity, citizenship, and ability.

 Envisioned and founded by Ithaca College’s president, Shirley M. Collado, the BOLD Women’s Leadership Network is generously funded by the Pussycat Foundation, established to honor legendary Cosmopolitan magazine editor Helen Gurley Brown.
 In the spirit of Brown’s legacy, BOLD develops courageous leadership among young women in higher education who possess the skills necessary to move discourse forward on some of our most challenging social issues.
 Read more about BOLD at IC here.

 Dr. Rosanna Ferro, Vice President of Student Affairs and Campus Life, is the Administrative Lead at Ithaca College.
 Ferro joined Ithaca College in October 2017 and provides strategic leadership and vision for the division of SACL.